 Student aid increased in the current year as a result of increased spending of federal and state awards to benefit students.

-Chargeback expenses have remained fairly flat, as the College has continued to offer additional programs to keep students in county rather than have them attend out of county community colleges.
+Chargeback expenses have decreased as the College has continued to offer additional programs to keep students in county rather than have them attend out of county community colleges.